HriddhiKulkarni/Elevator-Interface/README.md

 * Panel above elevator displays white color for up arrow and red color for down arrow along with a beep sound
 ### My elevator:
 * Touch panel:
-  * Door opens upon selecting the touch icon or assistance option
+  * Door opens upon selecting the touch icon
-  * Select or enter floor number
+  * Select the floor number
-  * Select
+  * Upon reaching destination the door opens

 ## Suggestions:
 * Have separate outside touch panels for each elevator